Kenny Loggins: Personal life

-Loggins turned down the offer to co-star with Barbra Streisand in A Star Is Born and shortly before Loggins & Messina's final tour, he cut his hand while wood carving, seriously enough to require surgery and preventing him from playing guitar on the tour.

 Loggins was married to Eva Ein from 1978 to 1990; they had three children: Crosby, Cody and Isabella.
-In 2007, the oldest, Crosby Loggins, produced his first CD, We All Go Home.
-In 2008 Crosby Loggins was voted the winner of the MTV reality show Rock the Cradle.
+In 2007, the oldest, Crosby Loggins, produced his first album, We All Go Home.
+In 2008, Crosby Loggins was voted the winner of the MTV reality show Rock the Cradle.
 Cody was born in 1983 and Isabella in 1988.
 As of 2009, Isabella was a music major in college.

 When Loggins experienced health problems in 1982, he was referred to Julia Cooper, a colon therapist.
-They felt an immediate connection.
-They were both married but unhappy in their relationships.
-Loggins then had one child and his wife was pregnant with their second.
-Their relationship was limited to a close friendship for many years.
-Near the end of the 1980s, Loggins separated from his wife at nearly the same time Julia left her husband and they began a deeper relationship.
-Loggins's divorce was made final in 1990; he and Cooper married in July 1992.
-In 1994 they became involved with Equinox International, a multi-level marketing organization and created a promotional video for the company, as did Ted Danson and Dave Parker.
+Their relationship was limited to a friendship, but near the end of the 1980s, Loggins separated from his wife at nearly the same time Cooper left her husband.
+Loggins's divorce was made final in 1990 and he and Cooper married in July 1992.
+In 1994, they became involved with Equinox International, a multi-level marketing organization and created a promotional video for the company, as did Ted Danson and Dave Parker.

 The couple had two children: Lukas, born in 1993 and Hana, born in 1997.
 After several years of marriage, they assembled material from the journals each kept, which included poems, songs and letters.
 They authored a 1997 book, The Unimaginable Life, about their relationship.
 Its purpose was to offer an alternative to typical relationships where spouses feel they cannot be completely honest.
 Later on, they faced possible bankruptcy.

 The couple divorced in 2004.
 Loggins said in 2009, "I got pretty blindsided by Julia's decision to leave.
 She's a very impulsive woman and she found herself going through a midlife crisis and she didn't know what to make of it and it changed her life."

-Loggins has a home in the hills north of Santa Barbara, California and has lived there for several decades.
-He is known locally as a generous fundraiser for numerous charities.
+Loggins has a home in the hills north of Santa Barbara, California, and has lived there for several decades.
 Loggins is a second cousin to singer-songwriter Dave Loggins.